DavidLMS/davidlms.com/site/content/en/como-se-hace.md

 Are you interested in knowing how this blog is made on a technical level, what investment it entails, and what its visitor statistics are?
 As an exercise in transparency, I'm launching this section, based on the publication [**How it's done**](https://davidlms.com/article/c%C3%B3mo-se-hace-un-blog-a-coste-0/) and which will be updated with any new developments that arise.

 To start, I registered the domain davidlms.com.
-Specifically, I used the [namecheap](https://www.namecheap.com) platform, which cost $12.94 (including SSL certificate) with the option to renew on May 11, 2021.
+Specifically, I used the [namecheap](https://www.namecheap.com) platform, which cost $12.94 (including SSL certificate) with the option to renew every May.

 I knew I wanted a static website that was easy to maintain.
 I was looking for something simple, with minimal loading times, that would allow me to write articles in Markdown.
 That's when I discovered the Hugo framework.